w3c/trace-context/CORRELATION_CONTEXT_HTTP_HEADER_FORMAT.md

 `Correlation-Context`

 Multiple correlation context headers are allowed.
-Values can be combined in a single header according to [rfc](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2).
+Values can be combined in a single header according to the [rfc](https://tools.ietf.org/html/rfc7230#page-24).

 ## Field value